 During the month of October, Morris Arboretum has their annual Scarecrow Walk.
 You can walk around the beautiful grounds and vote for your favorite scarecrow displays.
-Plus, if you visit before October 11 (like we’re HOPING to do next week!), you can also see the Harvest Trains in the Garden Railway display.
-This area is a big hit with my kids, as was the new Fairy Woods where they can build homes for fairies with natural materials, and also the huge nets in the “Out On a Limb” exhibit.
+Plus, if you visit before October 11, you can also see the Harvest Trains in the Garden Railway display.
+This area is a big hit with my kids, as is the Fairy Woods where they can build homes for fairies with natural materials, and also the huge nets in the “Out On a Limb” exhibit.
 Morris Arboretum is open daily from 10 a.m. to 5 p.m.
 Tickets are $20 for adults, $10 for children 3-17.

 Grounds for Sculpture

 I’ve written and entire post about how much we love Grounds for Sculpture, so I won’t get into too much detail here.
 (Go read THIS POST for more AND a free printable scavenger hunt!)
 It’s a gorgeous place to take a walk with the kids exploring art and nature.
 Grounds for Sculpture is open daily from 10 a.m. to 6 p.m. except for Tuesdays.
 You need to purchase time tickets online.
 Kids 5 and under are free.
 And you can often get free passes at your local library!

 1001 Longwood Road, Kennett Square